I'm watching, I shouldn't do this during the show.

 Absolutely.

-And uh Johnny Sutton at that point had an obligation to go to the court and say, my witness has been painted.
+And Johnny Sutton at that point had an obligation to go to the court and say, my witness has been tainted.

-It's his testimony that sent him these guys to prison for for 11 and 12 years.
+It's his testimony that's sending these guys to prison for 11 and 12 years.

 I've got an obligation to tell this to the court.

-And the judge doesn't have to tell him what the information is.
+And the judge doesn't have to tell them what the information is.

-He simply has to say that that uh that the credibility of the witness has been compromised.
+He simply has to say that the credibility of the witness has been compromised.

 He did it anyway.

-Well, now it turns out that uh forty-eight, forty-nine, maybe it's more than that by this time, uh, Congressman, including Duncan Hunter, Congressman uh Dana Rohrbacher of uh California and others have sent a letter to President Bush uh urging him to uh commute the sentences.
+Well, now it turns out that 48, 49, maybe it's more than that by this time, congressmen, including Duncan Hunter, Congressman Dana Rohrbacher of California and others, have sent a letter to President Bush urging him to commute the sentences.

-How about two border patrol agents in line of duty apprehending a known drug smuggler and shooting him after he threatens, you know, turns around and threatens them, because the two border patrol agents thought they saw a gun.
+If, after all, Libby Scooter Libby can have his sentence commuted because he was misremembering or lying about circumstances that did not add up to a crime anyway, how about two Border Patrol agents in line of duty apprehending a known drug smuggler and shooting him after he threatens, you know, turns around and threatens them because the two Border Patrol agents thought they saw a gun.

 The guy turns around and extends his arm back toward you.